david2777/hydra_render_farm/README.md

 A simple MySQL based render farm software.
 No central queue server, just a list of jobs and tasks on a MySQL table that the various systems interact with.

+Originally based off of the [Project Hydra Render Farm](https://github.com/CogswellProjectHydra/githubHydraRepo) from [Cogswell College](http://cogswell.edu/) which I used in college.

 ## Features
 * Prioritization
 * Provisioning via node "Capabilities" and job "Requirements"